Yoga asana and Breathing can help people with COPD (Chronic Obstructive Lung Disease) and other lung diseases.

 Stop immediately if you feel breathless while performing any posture.
 Immediately sit with leaning forward and arms supported on the back of chair and perform deep-pursed lip breathing.

-Yoga Asana and Yoga Breathing helps to manage, reverse (to some extent) and halt the progression of respiratory diseases.
+Yoga Asana and Yoga Breathing helps to manage, reverse (to an extent) and halt the progression of respiratory diseases including COPD.

 It also provides a great way to manage stress, which can aggravate respiratory ailments and helps to achieve a positive outlook towards life.
 It provides a holistic approach in dealing with various respiratory disorders.
 Yoga Breathing (Pranayama) is one of the best remedy to tackle any kind of respiratory illness, simply by slowing breath one can add years to life.